 We have to stop for a moment and take some time out from our busy schedules to meet, to love and to share the goodness of life with the unprivileged people.
 Our privileges will multiply when we will dare to think beyond our selfish wants and greed and generously share a little amount of our wealth with the unfortunate people.

 Every moment of life is crucial.
-With every passing moment, the sufferings of the underserved people will only extend.
+With every passing moment, the sufferings of the undeserved people will only extend.
 We immediately need to share and get indulged in compassionate work for the society through caring, lightheartedness, and love.
 When we stand for the sake of humanity we can create abundance of joy and happiness for each other.

 Download our TransparentHands Andriod Application for Online Donation